PhishWasHere/GPT-Discord-Bot/README.md

   This application is covered by the MIT license.

   ## Description
-  (It's still in early dev, the openai stuff still needs to be intergrated)
+  (It's still in early dev, the openai stuff still needs to be integrated)

-  A Discord bot that is initially prompted to harass you at every opportunity.
-This bot uses the GPT 3.5 turbo model for the most advanced form of insults.
+  A Discord bot powered by GPT3.5 turbo.

   This is just a personal project for me to mess around with new API's and npm packages.
 It's not intended to be a large-scale application.
   Response times will probably be slow since this project doesn't use Python.